corv1njano/minecraft-data/README.md

 The data is stored in plain text format (.txt).
 All data sets are manually updated to match the latest vanilla Minecraft Java version.

-Experimental data, snapshots, April Fools content, or removed features are not included unless they are part of the latest official release version.
+Experimental data, snapshots, April Fools content, or removed features are not included.

 ## Usage
 You can fetch the files using the raw GitHub URL.
 Each line holds one entry.